Tavh/customer-platform/airflow/README.md

 ```
 docker network create customer-airflow-bridge
 ```
-3. Run the customer-platform, instructions are at: https://github.com/Tavh/customer-platform/blob/main/README.md
+3. If you haven't yet, run the customer-platform, instructions are at: https://github.com/Tavh/customer-platform/blob/main/README.md

 4. Run the airflow docker-compose in this repo's root